ibm-cloud-docs/log-analysis/alerts.md

 4. Select **Delete**.
 5. Confirm that you want to delete the preset.
 Click **Delete**.

-## Dettaching a view-specific alert from a view
+## Detach a view-specific alert from a view
 {: #delete_alert}

-Complete the following steps to delete a preset:
+Complete the following steps to detach a preset:

 1. Select the **Configuration** icon ![Configuration icon](images/admin.png "Admin icon").
 2. Select **Alerts**.
 3. Hover the mouse over the *edit* button of the alert that you want to delete.
 The *delete* option shows.
-4. Select **Dettach**.
+4. Select **Detach**.
 5. Confirm that you want to delete the alert.
-Click **Dettach**.
+Click **Detach**.